Rheyles/from-a-to-b-with-rl/README.md

 - [numpy](https://numpy.org/) to handle a few numerical outputs
 - [gymnasium](https://gymnasium.farama.org/)
 - [pygame](https://www.pygame.org/news)
+- [moviepy](https://pypi.org/project/moviepy/) to save video from the agent interacting with the environment

 You can then decide to install the package itself (XXX Note, for now, nothing interesting is installed except from the dependencies XXX):